Philadelphia Motorcycle Accident Attorney

 How Much Is My Motorcycle Accident Injury Claim Worth?

-Motorcycle accidents can cause severe injuries to riders and their passengers.
+Motorcycle accidents can cause severe injuries to motorcycle riders and their passengers.
 Many of these injuries are catastrophic or permanently disabling.
 Catastrophic injuries can include brain or spinal cord injuries, traumatic tattooing from road rash, loss of limb, or multiple bone fractures.
-When an injured motorcyclist seeks restitution for an accident, the list can include many different damages:
+When an injured motorcycle rider seeks restitution for an accident, the list can include many different damages:

 - Medical expenses.
 Payments for past and future hospitals stays, emergency care, surgeries, rehabilitation, therapies, medical devices, and prescriptions.